Rolando (footballer): Braga

 Rolando returned to his country of adoption on 27 February 2020, with the 34-year-old free agent joining S.C.
-Braga – coached by his former Belenenses teammate Rúben Amorim – on a two-and-a-half-year contract.
+Braga – coached by his former Belenenses teammate Ruben Amorim – on a two-and-a-half-year contract.
 He finished 2020–21 as a cup winner, scoring the opening goal of a 5–0 home win over S.C.U.
 Torreense in the last 16.

 Braga sought to offload Rolando before the 2021–22 season, but he turned down all available offers due to his high wage demands.
 He was completely frozen out by manager Carlos Carvalhal for the last year of his contract, despite long-term injuries to David Carmo and Nuno Sequeira in the backline.

 Rolando left the Estádio Municipal de Braga in July 2022, with only 16 competitive appearances to his credit.

 International career

-Although born in Cape Verde, Rolando moved to Portugal at age of 14 and became a naturalised citizen in 2006.
+Although born in Cape Verde, Rolando moved to Portugal aged 14 and became a naturalised citizen in 2006.
 He immediately started playing for the nation's under-21s, for whom he appeared at the 2006 and 2007 UEFA European Championships.

 On 11 February 2009, Rolando was first called up to the full side, playing 90 minutes in a friendly match with Finland in Faro (1–0 win).
 He was selected for the 2010 FIFA World Cup in South Africa, but did not leave the bench.

 At UEFA Euro 2012, Rolando made three appearances for the semi-finalists, all as a late substitute.
 After a four-year international absence, he returned to the international fold for a friendly against Egypt in March 2018.
 He was named in a preliminary 35-man squad for the year's World Cup weeks later, but did not make the final cut.